-I also should have looked at the teacher bios to see if the teaching style of the instructors would resonate with me.
-After all, 72 hours (the instruction time required to receive the certificate) is a long time.
-I should have looked to see if the instructors would frame the information in a way that was relevant to my life, interests, and needs.
+Next, I should have looked at the instructor bios to see if their teaching style would resonate with me.
+After all, 72 hours (the instruction time required to receive the certificate) is a long time!
+Will they frame the information in a way that is relevant to my life, interests, and needs?

 6 Questions to Ask Before Choosing a Permaculture Design Course

 If you’re interested in taking a standard, 72-hour permaculture design certification course, there are many options.

 Nowadays, we’re more easily able to get online and connect with people and courses around the world.
 As a result, there’s a better chance of finding an educational experience to meet your needs.

 The following is a series of questions to ask yourself when searching for a course.
 These questions will help you define your goals and interests surrounding permaculture so you find an appropriate course for you.
 They might also help you save time and money.

 1: Why do you want to learn permaculture?